stelmacm/CSE-701/README.md

 Using the same txt file as attached above, the program was very effective is determining if collinearity existed.
 The following is a sample output from when the program was executed.

 ![Output of program](programoutput.png)

+### Future advancements

+Attempted applying templates<T> such that all functions had a defined type but ran into errors that could not be solved before submission date.

+## Acknowledgements

+Special thanks to Professor Barak Shoshany of McMaster University for guidance and aid throughout the project.